-Humana Healthy Horizons offers resources regarding how to deploy and offer telehealth services on our unsecured provider website at humana.com/healthyOK.
-You also may reach out to your Provider Relations representative for support or inquiries related to telehealth, including technology requirements and billing and claims submission.
+Humana Healthy Horizons offers resources regarding how to deploy and offer telehealth services on our unsecured provider website at Humana.com/HealthyOK.
+You also may reach out to your provider relations representative for support or inquiries related to telehealth, including technology requirements and billing and claims submission.

-Telehealth should not be used if there are technical difficulties or if the member is uncomfortable or does not understand the process.
-Telehealth services also must have the same assessment quality as an in-person assessment, and providers should consider whether the health need addressed is appropriate for telehealth.
+Telehealth or audio-only telecommunications should not be used if there are technical difficulties or if the member is uncomfortable or does not understand the process, and a hands-on-assessment and/or in-person care should be provided instead.
+Telehealth services and audio-only telecommunications also must have the same assessment quality as an in-person assessment, and providers should consider whether the health need addressed is appropriate for telehealth.

-The following are requirements are for telehealth services:
+The following are requirements for telehealth services:

-• Telehealth services must follow OHCA policy, as well as all other applicable state and federal laws and regulations.
-This includes, but is not limited to, 59 O.S. § 478.1.

-- Telehealth visits must be completed in real time using interactive audio and video or audio-only telecommunication, with the member actively participating in the visit.
+- Telehealth services and audio-only telecommunications technology must comply with OHCA policy, as well as all other applicable state and federal laws and regulations.
+This includes, but is not limited to, 59 O.S. § 478.1 and 42 Code of Federal Regulations (CFR) Part 2, 45 CFR Parts 160 and 164, and 43A Oklahoma Statutes (O.S.) § 1-109. - Telehealth visits must be completed in real time using interactive audio and video or audio-only telecommunication, with the member actively participating in the visit.
 Health service delivery via audio-only telecommunications is applicable to medically necessary covered primary care and other approved health services.
 For a complete list of reimbursable audio-only health services codes please refer to www.okhca.org.
 For audio-only telecommunications, the member must actively participate in the audio-only telecommunications health service visit as a condition of payment. - The telehealth visit should be conducted over a secure internet connection and the confidentiality of the member protected.
-All telehealth services must be Health Insurance Portability and Accountability Act of 1996 (HIPAA)- compliant. - Equipment used during the telehealth visit must be sufficient to support the service billed, and the transmission speed and image also must be sufficient.
-Staff need to be appropriately trained on use of the telehealth visit and equipment. - For minors, the member's parent or legal guardian must give written consent to the provider prior to services being rendered via telehealth.
+All telehealth services must be Health Insurance Portability and Accountability Act of 1996 (HIPAA)compliant. - Equipment used during the telehealth visit must be sufficient to support the service billed, and the transmission speed and image quality also must be sufficient.
+Staff need to be appropriately trained on use of the telehealth visit and equipment. - For minors, the member's parent or legal guardian must give written consent to the provider prior to services being rendered via telehealth or audio-only communications.
 Written consent must include the provider's name, address and phone number, along with a summary of the services to be provided via telehealth.
-The type of service, frequency and duration also need to be included.
+The type of service, frequency and duration also must be included.
 Once prior written consent is given, it is not required for the parent or legal guardian to attend the telehealth visit unless their attendance is therapeutically appropriate.
-The provider should notify the parent or guardian through a text or email that the telehealth service was provided. - Members have a right to withdraw from telehealth services at any time. - Members have access to all medical records, including transmitted medical information.
+The provider should notify the parent or guardian through a text or email that the telehealth service was provided. - Members have a right to withdraw from telehealth services or audio-only communications at any time. - Members have access to all medical records, including transmitted medical information.

-For reimbursement, the telehealth service must be a covered service and billed with the appropriate modifier.
+For reimbursement, the telehealth service or audio-only communication must be a covered service and billed with the appropriate modifier.